Just how useful is UHDTV, aka 4K or 8K?

 The average customer however was unwilling to pay a premium price for this new format that was incompatible with standard CD players and that could not be ripped to iTunes.
 Worst of all, it offered no noticeable improvement.
 People were perfectly content with their ordinary CDs.
 Heck, people had been quite content with vinyl records for many decades and now they are perfectly happy with MP3 and AAC.
 From an objective point-of-view, quality-wise those lossy compression formats are much worse than CD audio.
 It is only because they exploit weaknesses of the human auditory system that they give a subjective impression of being of equal quality.

 My whole point of this article is that as far as consumers are concerned, I believe UHDTV will go the same path as SACD.
-Aside from the professionals and content creators for whom this high resolution is truly useful, only a small group of consumers who could be dubbed ‘videophiles’ will care about the format, and in most cases they will only believe to see an improvement in quality because they want to.
-I have two arguments for this claim, that will be explained in the next sections.
+Aside from the professionals and content creators for whom this high resolution is truly useful, only a small group of consumers who could be dubbed ‘videophiles’ will care about the format, and in most cases they will only believe to see an improvement in quality because they want to, or because a salesman has used a trick like boosting the brightness of the more expensive TV.

 1080p is plenty for most consumers